-At North Idaho Eye Institute, our Coeur d’Alene and Post Falls area providers diagnose and treat glaucoma patients on a regular basis.
-We treat our patients using a combination of laser, medication, and surgery.
-We also partner with many local optometrists providing consultation or diagnostic testing for glaucoma or patients suspicious for glaucoma.
+At North Idaho Eye Institute, our providers diagnose and treat glaucoma patients on a regular basis.
+We treat our patients using a combination medications, laser, and surgery.
+We also partner with many local optometrists providing consultation or diagnostic testing for glaucoma or patients who are suspicious for glaucoma.
 Because glaucoma is a chronic disease, it is important to have regular visits with an eye care provider.
 Our goal is to customize your treatment to your individual lifestyle needs while optimizing vision throughout your lifetime.
 Thank you for trusting us with your glaucoma care.

 Glaucoma: Basic Facts

-Glaucoma is a disease of the optic nerve that can lead to blindness if not treated.
-It does not often cause symptoms in its early stages, but can often be detected during a complete eye exam.
-It is estimated that three million americans have glaucoma, but many of them are not aware of it.
-When glaucoma is diagnosed, it can be treated with medication (usually eye drops), laser, or surgery.
-With appropriate treatment, glaucoma patients can usually maintain good vision.
-Glaucoma patients usually have elevated eye pressure, but this is not always the case.
+Glaucoma is a disease of the optic nerve that can lead to irreversible blindness or blind spots if not treated.
+It does not typically cause symptoms in its early stages, but can often be detected during a complete eye exam.
+It is estimated that three million Americans have glaucoma, but many of them are not aware of it.
+When glaucoma is diagnosed, it can be treated with medication such as eye drops, laser, or surgery.
+With appropriate treatment and follow-up, glaucoma patients can usually maintain good vision.
+Glaucoma patients often have elevated eye pressure, but this is not always the case.

 Risk factors for glaucoma include: